 Additionally, due to expansions to Medicaid, eligibility varies by state.
 If you find yourself pregnant and without health insurance, apply for Medicare even if you think you will not qualify.

-If you don’t qualify for Medicare or CHIP, there are still other ways for you to save money during your pregnancy and delivery.
+If you don’t qualify for Medicaid or CHIP, there are still other ways for you to save money during your pregnancy and delivery.

 For those who are in generally good health and expect an uncomplicated delivery, birth centers are a great option as they are typically less expensive than giving birth in a hospital ward.